bsnes-emu/bsnes/docs/qs.md

 so there will be a Super Famicom menu.

-Open [the console menu](interface/higan.md#the-console-menu), and if there is a submenu for a controller port, make sure the port is using the controller you [set up previously](#configuring-inputs).
+Open [the console menu](interface/higan.md#the-console-menu), and if there is a sub-menu for a controller port, make sure the port is using the controller you [set up previously](#configuring-inputs).
-If you configured inputs for a Gamepad in Controller Port 1, the Controller Port 1 submenu should be set to Gamepad.
+If you configured inputs for a Gamepad in Controller Port 1, the Controller Port 1 sub-menu should be set to Gamepad.
 Like a real console,
 higan's controller ports